vholik/medusa-custom-attributes/README.md

 ]
 ```

-Now you're good to go! 🚀
+Now you're all set and ready to launch! 🚀

-## Why should I use Medusa custom attributes plugin
+### Why Use the Medusa Custom Attributes Plugin?

-Medusa custom attributes plugin lets you define custom attributes in categories and use them in products.
-Plugin let's you filter products by your custom attributes.
+The Medusa Custom Attributes Plugin empowers you to define custom attributes within categories and apply them to your products.
+With this plugin, you can filter your products based on these custom attributes, offering a more tailored shopping experience for your customers.

-## Using plugin
+### Using the Plugin

-After adding products with custom attributes you can filter them using query params:
+After adding products with custom attributes, you can filter them using query parameters in the URL.
+For example:

 ```
-?attributes[YOUR_CUSTOM_ATTRIBUTE_HANDLE][0]=YOUR_ATTRIBUTE_VALUE
+/store/products?attributes[YOUR_CUSTOM_ATTRIBUTE_HANDLE][0]=YOUR_ATTRIBUTE_VALUE
 ```

-Example:
+Here's an example URL with multiple attributes:

 ```
 /store/products?attributes[my-custom-attribute-handle][0]=Value+0&attributes[my-custom-attribute-handle][1]=Value+1
 ```

-## API

-### Entity:
+### API Reference

-There is a 3 types of attributes:
+#### Entity

 ```
 export enum AttributeType {
-  MULTI = "multi", // Let's you define from 2 up to 5 values in attribute (configurable) SINGLE = "single", // Let's you define only 1 value in attribute BOOLEAN = "boolean" // boolean value (example: checkbox) }
+  MULTI = "multi", // Allows you to define from 2 up to 5 values in the attribute (configurable).
+  SINGLE = "single", // Permits only 1 value in the attribute.
+  BOOLEAN = "boolean" // Represents a boolean value (e.g., checkbox).
+}
 ```

-Attribute values also has a JSONB metadata field in which you can define whatever values you want:
+Attribute values also have a JSONB metadata field in which you can define any additional values you require.
+Here's an example:

 ```
 // POST: /admin/attributes